syntasso/kratix-docs/docs/main/05-reference/02-clusters/01-clusters.md

   # The Cluster name is an arbitrary name that represent the cluster in the platform
   name: cluster-name
   # The Cluster labels are arbitrary key/value pairs that can be used for scheduling
-  #   the installation of Promises and the workloads
+  #   the installation of Promises and the Resources
   labels:
     environment: dev
 spec: